-It was back in 1968 when a green pig and Maury Power paraded down Atlantic Avenue – starting a tradition that is still celebrated nearly 50 years later!
+It was back in 1968 when a green pig and Maury Power paraded down Atlantic Avenue – starting a tradition that is still celebrated 50-some years later!

 Photo Credit: Georgia Handy Photography

 It may be one of the biggest parades in Florida now, but

 success hasn’t always befriended this nonprofit parade.
 You can read about the history of the Delray Beach St Patrick's Day parade here.

 The parade starts at 2 PM noon at the east end of Atlantic Avenue at the intersection

 of Atlantic Avenue and Gleason Drive (near the Marriott Residence Inn and